Erfurt latrine disaster

-Emperor Henry VI (depiction from the Codex Manesse) was present at the Erfurt latrine disaster and survived unharmed.
+King (later Emperor) Henry VI (depiction from the Codex Manesse) was present at the Erfurt latrine disaster and survived unharmed.

-The Erfurt latrine disaster (Erfurter Latrinensturz) occurred on 26 July 1184 in the German city of Erfurt.
-King Henry VI was conducting a Hoftag ("court day") with local nobility on the second floor of a building.
-The combined weight of the assembled attendees caused the floor of the building to collapse through the ground floor and into the latrine cesspit below.
-Sources say that approximately sixty attendees died, some of whom drowned in human waste after falling into the cesspit.
+On 26 July 1184, in the German city of Erfurt, approximately sixty local nobles died when the floor of a building collapsed through the ground floor and into the latrine cesspit below.
+They were attending a Hoftag ("court day") conducted by King Henry VI when their combined weight caused the floor of the building to collapse.
+Some of the attendees drowned in human waste after falling into the cesspit.

 Background

-A land dispute between Landgrave Louis III of Thuringia and Archbishop Conrad of Mainz, which had existed since the defeat of Henry the Lion, intensified to the point where the Holy Roman Emperor and his family were forced to intervene.
-On his father Frederick I Barbarossa's orders, eighteen-year-old Henry VI diverted from his military campaign en route to Poland to travel to Erfurt and mediate the situation.
+A land dispute between Landgrave Louis III of Thuringia and Archbishop Conrad of Mainz, which had existed since the defeat of Henry the Lion, intensified to the point where the Holy Roman emperor and his family were forced to intervene.
+On his father Frederick Barbarossa's orders, eighteen-year-old Henry VI diverted from his military campaign en route to Poland to travel to Erfurt and mediate the situation that was occurring.

 Event

-Henry VI convened a Hoftag to meet on July 25, the Feast of Saint James, which was attended by Landgrave Louis, Archbishop Conrad, members of Henry's court, local nobility and bishops, and prominent citizens of Erfurt.
+Henry VI convened a Hoftag to meet on 25 July, the Feast of Saint James, which was attended by Landgrave Louis, Archbishop Conrad, members of Henry's court, local nobility and bishops, and prominent citizens of Erfurt.
 Sources agree that the meeting took place on the upper floor of a two-story building close to Erfurt Cathedral, but disagree on whether it was the provost's building or the bishop's residence nearby.

 Collapse

-The upper floor's wooden support beams were rotten, and on July 26, the floor collapsed under the combined weight of the meeting's attendees.
+The upper floor's wooden support beams were rotten, and on 26 July, the floor collapsed under the combined weight of the meeting's attendees.
 The impact of people and debris caused the ground floor to collapse as well; some continued falling through the ground floor into an underground cesspit.
 About 60 people in total are said to have died of injuries from the fall, being crushed by debris, or suffocating in the cesspit's sewage.
-The Chronicle of Saint Peter's in Erfurt lists noblemen who perished: Count Friedrich I of Abenberg, Count Heinrich I of Schwarzburg, Count Gozmar III of Ziegenhain, Gozmar's brother-in-law Burgrave Friedrich I of Kirchberg, Count Burchard of Wartburg, Behringer von Wellingen, and "other lesser names" who were not recorded.
+The Chronicle of Saint Peter's in Erfurt lists noblemen who perished: Count Friedrich I of Abenberg, Count Heinrich I of Schwarzburg, Count Gozmar III of Ziegenhain, Gozmar's brother-in-law Burgrave Friedrich I of Kirchberg, Count Burchard of Wartburg, Behringer von Wellingen, and "other lesser names" who were not recorded in the chronicle.

 Henry VI and Archbishop Conrad were sitting in a stone window alcove and avoided the fall; they hung on until rescuers with ladders were able to arrive and let them down.
 Landgrave Louis had fallen in the collapse, but survived and was rescued.